M

 Philippines

 Tagalog word for: Long live! (used in the Philippines as a greeting or to express good wishes).
-(OD)
+(NOA)

 Used for telling someone that you wish them success.
 (MD)